Mr-Jack-Tung/vnnews/README.md

-# vnnews-catcher
+# vnnews crawler
-A Python package that helps capture news updates from top Vietnamese news sites
+A Python package that helps crawl updates from top Vietnamese news providers.

 # II.
 REFERENCES
 ## 2.1.
 How to install this package?
-- You can install the latest `vnnews` version from source with the following command:
+- You can install the latest `vnnews` crawler version from source with the following command:
 `pip install git+https://github.com/thinh-vu/vnnews.git@main`

 _(*) You might need to insert a `!` before your command when running terminal commands on Google Colab._

+- To start using functions, you need to import them: `from vnnews import *`

 ## List of Popular Online news for investors
 1. [VN Express](https://vnexpress.net/)